topshed/PiClubSushi/README.md

 Most of the activities are remixs of ideas found elsewhere.
 In most cases I have just condensed them down into a single sheet to try to avoid 'computing by numbers'.

 Some of the cards are available in two types: -half and -mini.
 This refers to the size of breadboard shown in the diagram.

+###Components

+Most of the components used in the hardware projects acan be acquired fairly cheaply, especially if you're prepared to wait a while for shipping from China.
+I've put together a [Pinterest Page](https://uk.pinterest.com/top_shed/coderdojo-ham-raspberry-pi-components/) that has links to some suggested places where the bits and bobs can be purchased.
+I cannot, of course offer any guarantee or promise that the products will always be available, be the cheapest or most reliable.
+YMMV.

 ##The following sheets are available: